teracyhq/blog/source/_posts/2017-09-11-how-to-use-docker-in-docker-dind-and-docker-outside-of-docker-dood-for-local-ci-testing.markdown

 ## The differences between DinD and DooD?

-DooD is the opposite of DinD.
+DinD is the opposite of DooD.

 DinD includes a whole Docker installation inside of it.